w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ## Run Parachain Collator

-While the parachain is onboarding, start syncing the collator using the following command to rapidly sync with the specified relaychain.
+While the parachain is onboarding, start syncing the [collator](./learn-collator.md) using the following command to rapidly sync with the specified relay chain.

 ```
 ./target/release/adder-collator --parachain-id= $ParaID --chain=rococo --sync fast-unsafe